polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 49.8336 GFLOPS
 ```

-The code is only as fast as its weakest link.
-While the cache tiling really
-optimized reuse for the LHS and RHS, the strategy used by OpenBLAS and BLIS
-exploits reuse for the output matrix only in registers (not in L1 nor L2).
-As
-such, without unroll-and-jam aka register tiling, brakes had been applied.
-So,
-the last step opened the floodgates here yielding a 4.5x improvement and
+As observed earlier, once again, the last step opened the floodgates here
-getting us to 49 GFLOPS -- only 23% away from BLIS and about 27% away from MKL
+yielding a 4.5x improvement and getting us to 49 GFLOPS -- only 23% away from
-or OpenBLAS.
+BLIS and about 27% away from MKL or OpenBLAS.

 Let's see how the MLIR looks like right after vectorization, tiling, copying,
 and unroll-and-jam (we will disable the K_C loop unroll, i.e., set K_U = 1 to